Skip to content

-Fires and burns are the fourth leading cause of unintentional injury-related death among children ages 14 and younger.
+Fires and burns are the third-leading cause of unintentional injury-related death among children ages 14 and younger.
 According to Safe Kids Worldwide, an average of 462 children ages 14 and younger have died from residential fires each year since 1999.

-Home fires account for nearly 90 percent of all fire-related fatalities.
-Children less than 5 are at the greatest risk from home fire death and injury.
-When a child less than 5 years of age dies from a residential fire, a smoke alarm is not working or not present in most of these occurrences.
+Home fires account for 84 percent of all fire-related fatalities.
+Children younger than 5 years old are at the greatest risk from home fire death and injury.
+In most cases when a child younger than 5 dies from a residential fire, a smoke alarm is not working or not present.

 The following are some fire safety tips to help make your home safe and protect your family from fires: